salsify/ember-cli-pact/README.md

 ### Writing Pact Tests

-All the contracts your consumer (i.e. Ember app) produces will be driven a set of Pact tests whose sole person is to perform and verify interactions with a mock provider.
+All the contracts your consumer (i.e. Ember app) produces will be driven a set of Pact tests whose sole purpose is to perform and verify interactions with a mock provider.
 These tests will typically live within a `tests/pact` directory that is a peer to your other high-level test types (`unit`, `acceptance`, etc.).

 You can find a few sample Pact tests in this repository: ([QUnit](tests/pact/people-qunit-test.js) | [Mocha](tests/pact/people-mocha-test.js))